Symmetry restoration in mean-field approaches: Projected statistics

-where $\mathcal{T}_{i}$ are matrices representing the one body operators in the exponents of $\hat T_{i}$.
-As a consequence of this property, Gaudin's theorem can still be used just replacing the $\exp [\beta \mathcal{H}']$ in Eq.~\ref{eq:stat7} by the appropriate product of exponentials (see \cite{ROSSIGNOLI1994350} for details).
+As a consequence of this property, Gaudin's theorem can still be used just replacing the $\exp [-\beta \mathcal{H}']$ in {\Eq}~(\ref{eq:stat7}) by the appropriate product of exponentials (see \citeasnoun{ROSSIGNOLI1994350} for details).
 The only difficulty in carrying out this program is in the evaluation of the entropy, required to evaluate the free energy $F=H-TS$.
 The standard definition of the entropy involves the logarithm of the density matrix operator.
 In the standard mean-field approximation, this logarithm can be evaluated analytically and the final expression for the entropy in terms of quasi-particle energies is straightforward.
-Unfortunately, the projected density matrix can not be expressed in general as the exponential of an one-body operator and therefore the evaluation of the entropy becomes a very complicated task \cite{Esebbag1993}.
-In spite of these difficulties the use of projected statistics has proved to be advantageous over other techniques when applied in the spirit of projection after variation, that does not require the evaluation of the entropy \cite{Fanto2017}.
-The intrinsic difficulty associated with the sign ambiguity in the evaluation of the partition function has been addressed in \cite{Fanto2017} in a time reversal preserving scenario and further generalized using the Pfaffian method \cite{(Rob09)} to the more general case involving time reversal breaking intrinsic states \cite{(Fan17)}.
+Unfortunately, the projected density matrix can not be expressed in general as the exponential of an operator and therefore the evaluation of the entropy becomes a very complicated task \cite{Esebbag1993}.
+In spite of these difficulties, the use of projected statistics proved to be advantageous over other techniques when applied in the spirit of projection after variation, that does not require the evaluation of the entropy \cite{Fanto2017}.
+The intrinsic difficulty associated with the sign ambiguity in the evaluation of the partition function was addressed in \citeasnoun{Fanto2017} in a time reversal preserving scenario and further generalized using the Pfaffian method \cite{(Rob09)} to the more general case involving time reversal breaking intrinsic states \cite{(Fan17)}.